vlocityinc/newport-design-system/packages/@flow-builder/ui/jest-mock-data/flows/readme.txt

-To update flowWithAllElements.json, orchestratorFlow.json or recordTriggeredFlow.json:
+To update flowWithAllElements.json, autoLaunchedFlowScheduled.json, orchestratorFlow.json, recordTriggeredFlow.json, contactRequest.json (to be opened in the Setup from "Customer Contact Requests" using Lightning) or scheduleTriggeredFlow.json:

 1) create a scratch org using https://git.soma.salesforce.com/automation-platform/test-environments/tree/master/flowbuilder-eng
 2) open flowWithAllElements